-- 4. "Absent exceptional circumstances [good cause], all formal OLC opinions other than those that rmain properly classified or were provided directly to the President or others reporting directly to the President, shall be made public no later than five years after they are issued. - 5.
-FOIA's affirmative disclosure provision, 5 U.S.C. § 552(a)(2), should be amended to provide that "interpretations" of law include opinions that agencies' chief legal officers (or a subordinate who has been expressly authorized to issue opinions in the name of the chief legal officer their staffs) provide to officials within the agency with respect to the law applicable to that agency that - a. are a part of a defined corpus of opinions and that (i) involve determinations of law that reference earlier opinions in that corpus, and (ii) effectively bind agency officials; or - b. serve as the basis for either (i) the agency's conclusion that the law does permit the agency to take a certain action or (ii) the agency's refusal to take an action requested because the action would, if taken, be contrary to law.
+- 5. FOIA's affirmative disclosure provision, 5 U.S.C. § 552(a)(2), should be amended to provide that "interpretations" of law include opinions that agencies' chief legal officers (or their staffs) provide to officials within the agency that - are a part of a defined corpus of opinions and that (i) involve determinations of law that reference earlier opinions in that corpus, and (ii) effectively bind agency officials; or - b. serve as the basis for either (i) the agency's conclusion that the law does permit the agency to take a certain action or (ii) the agency's refusal to take an action requested because contrary to law.